ufvceiec/EEGRAPH/CONTRIBUTING.md

 When you sumbit your code to EEGraph, you implicitly agree to adopt the associated licenses.
 Your work will be distributed under [MIT License](https://github.com/ufvceiec/EEGRAPH/blob/develop-refactor/LICENSE) once your pull request is merged.

 ## :bulb: Suggesting a feature
-If you have a good idea for a featue please let us know!
+If you have a good idea for a feature please let us know!
 From improvements for already existing functionalities to completely new features.

 Make sure to:
 * Check if there is a newer version which already provides this feature.